alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

    allow for threads to work one after the other when they are called respectively.

 Task 6 (Everyone): Achieved.
-Spin locks have been avoided, printf and LCD writes have been constrained to a minimum and there are no waits used.
+Spin locks have been avoided, printf and LCD writes have been constrained to a minimum and there are
+	no waits used.
+Where printfs are used they are queued up in the event queue (mainQueue).

 Task 7 (Ryan and Alfonso):Achieved (partially). net.cpp includes the functions to send data to azure and to react to some commands.
    Four string commands are needed in azure.
+   We had four seperate commands tabs one labled Commands (which is critical as the code looks for the char C) and the others labled LigthAlamSP, TempAlarmSP, PressAlarm SP (again these are critical as the code looks for the first char to distinguish the commands).

-   Command: performs the task including the LED matrix and the functions latest, buffered and flush For the LED matrix write in the command:
+   Command: performs the task including the LED matrix and the functions latest / buffer / flush For the LED matrix write in the command:
    L : plots light level graph
    T : plots temperature
    P : plots pressure
-   For the other functions write: latest - (Hub recieved data however, time is not recieved due to syntax issues) buffer flush
+   For the other functions write: latest - (Hub recieved data however, time is not recieved due to syntax issues) this is displayed in the command history. buffer - confirmation is displayed in the command history and in the serial monitor flush - confirmation is displayed in the command history and in the serial monitor

    For the other commands:
    LightAlarmSP: sets the new thresholds for the light level